-- In addition to the reports mentioned in section 4.1, each Consortium will submit to the EC an Annual Technical and Fiscal Summary Report / Presentation This report / presentation will be due by August 31st (this deadline may change). - With the Summary Report / Presentation, the Consortium will submit an updated ILL / USL Budget Proposal and GANTT for the following year. - The EC Executive Committee (henceforth: "ECEC") will review the Annual Summary Report during its annual meeting and will decide whether to accept the Report and the updated ILL / USL Budgets and GANTT. - The ECEC may discontinue the Award at any time if it will be dissatisfied with the performance of the Consortium. - Changes in Consortium membership require prior approval of the ECEC.
+- In addition to the reports mentioned in Section 4.1, each Consortium will submit to the EC an Annual Technical and Fiscal Summary Report / Presentation (AR) This report / presentation will be due each year within 7 weeks from the end date of the 2nd semi-annual reporting period. - With the Summary Report / Presentation, the Consortium will submit an updated ILL / USL Budget Proposal and GANTT for the following 2 years. - The EC Executive Committee (henceforth: "ECEC") will review the Annual Summary Report during its annual meeting and will decide whether to accept the Report and the updated ILL / USL Budgets and GANTT. - The ECEC may discontinue the Award at any time if it will be dissatisfied with the performance of the Consortium. - Changes in Consortium membership require prior approval of the ECEC.
 A request for Consortium membership change should be submitted as soon as possible, preferably during the annual reporting process.